actimeo/simmage-backend/README.md

 The PgProcedures (https://github.com/actimeo/pgproc) PHP module can be used to access PL/PgSQL procedures from PHP.

+## Prerequisites:

+- PostgreSQL server 9.1 or higher
+- PHP 5.5 or higher

 ## Install

 - get sources from github: